buttered-cat/deep_recurrent_attentive_writer_classification/README.md

 This is a python3 + tensorflow1.2 implementation of [Deep Recurrent Attentive Writer (DRAW)](https://arxiv.org/abs/1502.04623) model as a classifier.
 It supports RGB images of arbitrary size as input, with paddding added in each batch to form a tensor, and uses a softmax layer on encoder state sequence to classify inputs.
 The code is developed with PyCharm.

 I've also tried processing the images one at a time as an alternative to padding, which is slower.
-If you are open minded, you can checkout branch `ckpt_before_performance_optimization` for the code.
+If you are open minded and want to see something fresh, you can checkout branch `ckpt_before_performance_optimization` for the code.

 The code is based on [kvfrans/draw-color](https://github.com/kvfrans/draw-color) (which is based on [ericjang/draw](https://github.com/ericjang/draw)), the major difference being that 1) It only supports square images of the same size as input.
 2) it doesn't have a classification layer; 3) it uses python2 & tensorflow < 1.2; I've also modified some details which I perceived as programming fault.